majk1/shellrc/README.md

 ## Changelog

 - **1.7.8**
+  function `wildfly-pid` has been optimized (implementation with awk)
   added `netinfo` (*macos only*) command to query system network interface informations
   added `unicode` command to (*download the list and*) search for unicode symbol by keywords given as argumemts:
   example: `unicode black circle`